Animal Bites and Rabies Risk: A Guide for Health Professionals

 - Skunks and bats form the two wildlife rabies reservoirs in Minnesota and were the animals most commonly found to be rabid.

-- There were 732 raccoons tested during the 9-year period, and all were negative for rabies.
+- There were 875 raccoons tested during the 11-year period, and all were negative for rabies.

 - More Rabies Statistics

 The only test for rabies in animals that may be used to guide human rabies risk analysis is the direct fluorescent antibody (DFA) test.
 There is no live animal test for rabies.
 The animal’s brain, specifically sections of the medulla, cerebellum, and hippocampus are required to perform the DFA test.
 The brain must be relatively fresh and in good condition, as the test cannot be done reliably if the different regions of the brain are not discernable.
 See the Rabies Specimen Submission Form (page 23) for complete instructions on specimen handling and submission.

 - See the Rabies Specimen Submission Form for complete instructions on specimen handling and submission.